antjes88/PostgreSQLInterface/README.md

 # PostgreSQLInterface
 ## Introduction
 This package allows to load and extract data from a PosgreSQL Database using simple SQL style methods.
-At the moment, only has been implemented for Heroku-Amazon Databases, though it should be easy to extent this package to interact with other vendors as is it created following the Factory Pattern.
+At the moment, only has been implemented for Heroku-Amazon and GCP databases, though automated test is only performed over Heroku because of lack of resources.
+Extension to other vendors is easily achievable as the package follows the Factory Pattern.

 ## Structure
 The library has a parent abstract class that contains the main methods, then a children class implements the